Usama-zia/Usama-zia/README.md

 ## Hello World 👋

-I'm Usama Muhammadi, an MLOps Engineeer, Machine Learning Engineer, Data Scientist, AI Engineer, Python Developer, and Web Developer.
+I'm Usama Muhammadi, a Data Scientist, Machine Learning Engineer, and AI Engineer.

 About Me
 - 📖 Education: Masters in Artificial Intelligence (University of Essex)